tigerkaplan/workDayPlanner/README.md

 ## Work Day Planner

-The project about using 101 Javascript element variables on different projects
+The project about using planning a day in business hours

 ## About the Project
 the project shows that front-end developer's project work for on it.
-The project on how Javascript using on finances sector.
+The application project targeting that schedule the business hours

 ## Screenshots